| |

 • In another bowl, combine the egg and buttermilk; whisk to blend and then add the melted butter.

 • Add the egg and buttermilk mixture to the dry mixture and stir until blended.
-Dump the dough out onto a floured surface and knead for a minute or two, or until it is firm and cohesive.
+Dump the dough out onto a floured surface and knead briefly, or just until it is firm and cohesive.
 Add extra flour to the dough if it is too sticky.

 • With a sharp knife or razor blade, cut an "X" into the top of the loaf or loaves.

-• Arrange on the baking sheet or in the skillet and then bake the bread in a preheated 375 F oven for 55 to 65 minutes, or until the bread is golden brown.
+• Place the loaf (or loaves) on a baking sheet or in a skillet, then bake in the preheated oven for 55 to 65 minutes, or until golden brown.

 Nutrition